G82ft/e926-2-tg/README.md

 Telegram userbot for scheduling image posts from [e926.net](https://e926.net).

 # There is a moderate [security issue](https://github.com/psf/requests/pull/6655).
-Update will be release soon.
+Update will be released soon.

 ## Table of contents